justinloveless/github-to-ide/README.md

-# GitHub → VS Code Interceptor
+# GitHub to IDE

-A browser extension + native helper that intercepts GitHub file URLs and opens the matching file in your local VS Code checkout.
+A browser extension + native helper that intercepts GitHub file URLs and opens the matching file or workspace in your local IDE.

 ## Sharing with teammates